Code-Institute-Submissions/translex_app/README.md

 # TransLex
 ## [Demo Here](https://shanemuir.github.io/translex_app/)

-A single page application for translating words or sentences between multiple languages.
+A single page application for translating English words or sentences between multiple languages.
 The aim of the project is to showcase the HTML5, CSS3, JavaScript and various other tools for creating dynamic interactive frontend applications.

 Throughout this project I will try make use of jQuery for easier manipulation of the DOM and faster production of my application.
-Where I can I will try to also use plain old JavaScript if jQuery isn’t needed!
+Where I can I will try to use Vanilla JS if jQuery isn’t needed!

 The app was inspired by a YouTube video where a developer builds a app in Vue.Js I challenged myself after following along with the videos to make this app without Vue in plain JS.

 I felt this was a perfect opportunity to show case my skills that's been learnt so far throughout the course.
-The app makes use of XMLHttprequests to an API.
+The app makes use of XMLHttprequests to the Yandex API.
 Using a special key my app can call the API with params and receive back a response.
-This response is then out putted to the text area as translated text.
+This response is then output to the lower text area as translated text.

 The sole functionality of the app was centred around translation, but where possible I have tried to implement features to show case skills learnt from #User-Centric Frontend and #Interactivity Frontend modules.
 The sites makes use of jQuery, JavaScript CSS3 and HTML5.

-External libraries have been implemented to improve UI/UX and to keep development time short and not to reinvent the wheel.
+External libraries which can be found at the "Technologies Used" section of this document, technologies have been implemented to improve the user interface and to improve user experience.

 Taking what I learnt from the API section, the jQuery section and all other skills learnt throughout I have been able to put together a responsive modern looking single page translator app for use on the web.

 The app makes use of icons for bookmarking purposes, where users can bookmark the site on desktop/mobile or tablet and be able to quickly load the app for translation purposes.
-The design is so that ease of functionality can be maintained.
+The design was created to maximise the ease of functionality.
 The navigation is design to hold information around TransLex without being intrusive to the initial landing page.

 ---